- Our Services

 After you have completed orientation and the CORE training, the next step is the home study.
 A home study is both a process that allows a family and their adoption agency to exchange information and get to know one another in a written document.

 If you are currently licensed and have a child in your home that is being considered for adoption, a regional adoption specialist with the Alaska Office of Children's Services or your social worker can refer you for a home study.
 There are also private homestudy writers who can complete the home study document, but you will need to pay for it yourself.
-If you keep your receipts, you can later have the cost of the home study reimbursed when you adopt a child from the foster care system through the Alaska Office of Children's Services.
+If you keep your receipts, you may be able to have some of the cost of the home study reimbursed when you adopt a child from the foster care system through the Alaska Office of Children's Services.

 The private agencies listed below may be able to provide an adoption homestudy for a family.
 Families who are interested in adopting through a private agency should contact one of the agencies below and inquire about their programs, services, and fees or ask their regional adoption specialist for a list of private home study writers.